LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 If possible, it is recommended that *Libre* users take advantage of [LibreTransmitter](https://github.com/LoopKit/LibreTransmitter/blob/main/readme.md) which is incorporated into the *Loop* app for version 3.4 and later.
 However, some *Libre* sensors have encryption that limits ability to get data through open-source code and instead requires using the *LibreLinkUp* server.

-You can add *xDrip4iOS* as a CGM option to the *Loop* app by applying a [code customization] (https://www.loopandlearn.org/custom-code/#add-cgm-client); using the Customization Select Script, which is available for both Browser and Mac-Xcode builders.
+You can add *xDrip4iOS* as a CGM option to the *Loop* app by applying a [code customization](https://www.loopandlearn.org/custom-code/#add-cgm-client); using the Customization Select Script, which is available for both Browser and Mac-Xcode builders.
 This uses the shared AppGroup feature to transfer data from the CGM app to Loop.
 This is not the preferred approach if you have another choice.
 For *Libre* users with a sensor that is not handled by LibreTransmitter, this is your only option for closed-loop.

 * xDrip4iOS can sense when the *Libre* is providing updates over Bluetooth but cannot interpret the readings because of the encryption for some sensor models
 * xDrip4iOS waits a few seconds after the new reading and then queries *LibreLinkUp* using your login credentials